yamesjamess/p2-project-foodle/README.md

     * I would like to add some sound effects when the user submits their guess and the tile flips.

-* **2 - Score board**
+* **2 - Scoreboard**
     * I would like to add a scoreboard based on how many guesses it took for the user to guess the correct word.

 * **3 - Expanded targetWords list**
-    * I would like to add more words to the targetWords variable, and possibily more themes
+    * I would like to add more words to the targetWords variable, and possibly more themes

 * **4 - Double letters allowed**
-    * I would like to add a logic where the game validates words with double letter to determine if the answer has double letters or not.
-The game in the current version will highlight the double letter as correct letter & correct location or correct letter & incorrect location even there are only one of that letter in the answer.
+    * I would like to add a logic where the game validates words with double letters to determine if the answer has double letters or not.
+The game in the current version will highlight the double letter as correct letter & correct location or correct letter & incorrect location even if there is only one of that letter in the answer.

 ## Design
-* Since this game in heavily inspired by the world reknowned game Wordle.
+* Since this game is heavily inspired by the world renowned game Wordle.
 I want to keep it as similar to the original game as possible for ease of recognition.
 However, to make this game more unique, I decided to approach a themed version of Wordle.
-Choosing the theme of Food helped me with my decision for both functionality and visually.
+Choosing the theme of Food helped me with my decision for both functionality and visuals.

 ### Colour Scheme

 * The colour scheme that was chosen for this website is based on a carrot.
-Since the game is a food word guessing game, I thought it would be a great idea to make the colour scheme of the game to reflect that.
+Since the game is a food word guessing game, I thought it would be a great idea to make the colour scheme of the game reflect that.
 I think orange and green is a very neutral colour and doesn't feel overly strong and harsh like red or purple.
-* The rest of the colours are chosen based on their contrast against the main colour scheme, also some of the colours chosen has a food related name.
+* The rest of the colours are chosen based on their contrast against the main colour scheme, also some of the colours chosen have a food-related name.

 ![Colour Scheme](documentation/support-images/foodle-main.png)
-* Main Colour Shceme
+* Main Colour Scheme
     * #0E4323 - British Racing Green
     * #EA5F1F - Persimmon
     * #E6C328 - Saffron
     * #DEB887 - Tan

 ![Keys Colour Scheme](documentation/support-images/foodle-keys.png)
-* Keys Colour Shceme
+* Keys Colour Scheme
     * #3A9246 - Forest Green
     * #D57244 - Brunt Sienna
     * #E6C328 - Saffron